Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 2

 Nuggets Performance Insights

-- With 28.9 dimes per game, the Nuggets are second-best in the league in the category.
+- With 115.8 points per game on offense, Denver is 12th in the NBA.
+At the other end, it gives up 112.5 points per contest, which ranks eighth in the league.

+- The Nuggets have been tallying plenty of assists in 2022-23, ranking second-best in the NBA with 28.9 dimes per contest.

-- The Nuggets rank fourth-best in the NBA with a three-point shooting percentage of 37.9%.
-They rank 18th in the league by sinking 11.8 treys per contest.
+- With a 37.9% three-point percentage this season, the Nuggets are fourth-best in the NBA.
+They rank 18th in the league by draining 11.8 threes per contest.

 Lakers Performance Insights